Quer-io/Quer.io/README.md

 The aim of this project is to build an Approximate Query Processing (AQP) engine -- i.e., a software layer on top of a relational database, that allows us to obtain fast, approximate answers to aggregate queries, with the help of Machine Learning models.

-Chosen implementation is Python for the application and Postgres for the database.
-The Querio library will be importable as a Library.
-Machine learning components are built using Scikit Learn and the optional graphical user interface and application is build using Kivy.
+Chosen implementation is a Python library that can be used with multiple different database systems.
+Machine learning components are built using Scikit Learn.

 ## Installation

-This project is done with Python version 3.6
+This project is done with Python 3.6

 See [Database Installation guide](https://github.com/Quer-io/Quer.io/tree/master/documentation/database/db_readme.md) for information how to install the sample databases this application was tested on.